kalisio/Leaflet.DonutCluster/README.md

     }
 })
 ```
-Then add the marker into the markercluster.
+Then add the marker into the marker cluster:
 ```javascript
 var marker = L.marker(L.latLng(a[0], a[1]), {
     title: title //the value to group